Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 I'm not a Republican, but like, spying on the other guys?
 They have to all be doing that.
 McGovern needed to be spied on.

-When you're in bed with your girlfriend,
+when you're in bed with your girlfriend.
+Yeah.

-and Patrick, her name is Pat.
+Her name is Pat.
 Nixon, yeah, yeah.

-I was gonna say,
+I was going to say,

-I just watched her
+I just watched her show.
+You were slammed.

-But the thing is, is that so you're there in the house, and maybe the time, as they say in those like,
+But the thing is, is that, so you're there in the house, and maybe the time, as they say in those, like,

 those

 When do you know the time is right?
-When do you know she and she are going to, well, sex or love or whatever?
-When she lets me, she says, she signals.
-Yeah, she's the girl.
+When do you know she, you and she are going to, well, sex or love or whatever.
+When she lets me.

+That's the rules, right?
 Is that what it is?
-You don't.
-I can't, what, what?
-You know, pin her on.
+You know, I can't, what, what?
+You know, pin her off.
 I'm not going to go there.

 I'm a gross guy.

 I want to have a girl.
 You follow her.